ks982579/vite-landing-page/README.md

 Other challenges include:

-- Some code duplication in dashboard components.
+- Some code duplication in may still exist in the dashboard components.
-  I would have liked to abstract similar component features, which would be a refactor story.
-  Unfortunately, because the data returned by the API calls are slightly different, it is difficult to generalize.
+- Passing props to children in components following Typescript types.
-- I worked with MUI previously (mostly for icons), but still found it challenging to determine the best component for each job.
+- I worked with MUI previously (mostly for icons), but found it challenging to determine the best component for each job.
 - Getting the Trips and Passenger Box components to resize properly based on screen size required troubleshooting.
 - Knowing the best information to provide to the user, what would be most valuable to them.